 What steps are you taking to take care of yourself during this pandemic?
 Has anything been more difficult to access?
 What's one thing you wish you had not done during this pandemic?
 Share in the comments below!

 Editor’s note: This article was published on May 13, 2020.
 Further developments in what we know about COVID-19 are continuously emerging.
-For more information about COVID-19 and strategies for coping, visit Self-Care in Uncertain Times.
+For more information about COVID-19 and strategies for coping, visit Advanced Breast Cancer and COVID-19.

 Have you gained new friends in your metastatic cancer journey?